List Of The Democrats’ Worst Fears For The Trump-Putin Meeting

 — Fox News (@FoxNews) July 15, 2018

-Putin taking advantage of Trump
+Putin Taking Advantage Of Trump

 Trump has made it clear that he thinks the meeting with Putin will be the “easiest” out of all of his meetings with important politicians during his trip to Europe, reported Newsweek.
 This comment has agitated Democrats, who believe that Putin will be prepared and thus could take advantage of Trump, who tends to “wing” meetings.
 In fact, the letter asks Trump not “wing it on your own.”